T3n4ci0us/writeups/README.md

-# writeups
+# Write-UPS

-write-ups for ctfs, thm rooms and more
+We are creating write-ups for:
+ - CTFs
+ - TryHackMe Rooms/KOTH
+ - HackTheBox